-2. Click on + New Ad and select an Ad Type from the drop-down.
+2. Within the Ads screen, click on New Ad and select an Ad Type from the drop-down.

 3. Fill out the required fields for the chosen Ad Type accordingly.

 Edit a Single Ad

-1. Navigate to the Ad Cards screen and select an Ad to display its Settings tab on the right-hand side.
+1. Navigate to the Ad screen and select an Ad to display its Info tab on the right-hand side.

 3. Make the necessary edits to the Ad and click on Save when complete.